sholajegede/kinde-convex-starter/README.md

 - **/providers**: Custom providers for Kinde and Convex integration.
 - **/components**: Reusable UI components styled with TailwindCSS and Shadcn.
 - **middleware.ts**: Middleware to protect routes.

-## 🛡️ Role-Based Access Control (RBAC)
-This app demonstrates RBAC with the following roles:
-- **Admin**: Full control, including deleting files.
-- **Member**: Restricted access, such as uploading files only.
-RBAC is configured via Kinde's dashboard, where you can assign roles and permissions to users.

-## 🌐 Deploy on Vercel
-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-## 📝 What's Next?
-**Part 2: Advanced RBAC Implementation**
-In the next installment, learn how to:
-- Configure advanced permissions for granular control.
-- Implement RBAC checks on API endpoints and the frontend.
-- Build a production-grade file-sharing application.

 ## 💬 Feedback
 We’d love to hear from you!